· AI

 CRM_API_KEY: ${{ secrets.CRM_API_KEY }}

 Pillar 3: Managed runtime.
 Deploy Python via Intune or whatever MDM you’re already using.
 Consistent version, IT-approved, no admin rights needed to install packages.
-Standardize on uv over pip - Anthropic explicitly recommends this for Claude Code environments. uv auto-manages virtual environments, resolves dependencies faster, and eliminates the “works on my machine” class of problems.
-Medium-term, set up a private PyPI mirror using JFrog Artifactory (~$50/month) or the free Sonatype Nexus, so IT pre-vets every package and employee machines install from the internal repository only.
+Standardize on uv over pip - it is the package manager the Claude Code docs feature. uv auto-manages virtual environments, resolves dependencies faster, and eliminates the “works on my machine” class of problems.
+Medium-term, set up a private PyPI mirror using JFrog Artifactory or the free Sonatype Nexus, so IT pre-vets every package and employee machines install from the internal repository only.
 This kills the slopsquatting attack vector dead, because hallucinated packages never make it into your internal registry.

 Microsoft recently open-sourced their Agent Governance Toolkit for exactly this class of runtime security problems.
 Worth watching as the tooling matures.